AnonymerNiklasistanonym/RaspiForBeginners/README.md

 That means you now can use your Windows 10 clipboard on the remote desktop and more cool features if you want to!

-(I don't know if you even need the instructions - try without and if it doesn't work follow them for Windows)
+(I don't know if you even need the following instructions - try without them and if it doesn't work follow them)

 ---